eshaG2003/onlinecourseregistration/README.md

 # online course registration
-It helps student to register to diffrent courses available for them.In our project admin can manage students,register students,create courses, department,sessions and have a check on the enroled students and their respective courses.
+It helps student to register to different courses available for them.In our project admin can manage students,register students,create courses, department,sessions and have a check on the enroled students and their respective courses.